dimafarer/custom-bedrock-knowledge-bases-mcp-server-framework/README.md

 ## Usage with MCP Clients

 The server provides one tool:
-- `query_knowledge_base`: Query the configured Bedrock Knowledge Base
+- `query_strands_knowledge_base`: Query the configured Strands Bedrock Knowledge Base

 ### Available Tool

-**query_knowledge_base(query: str) -> str**
+**query_strands_knowledge_base(query: str) -> str**
-- Queries the configured AWS Bedrock Knowledge Base
+- Queries the configured AWS Bedrock Knowledge Base for Strands documentation
 - Returns relevant information based on the query
 - Automatically handles retrieval and generation using the configured model

 ## Example Usage in Q CLI

-Once integrated, you can use the knowledge base tool in your Q CLI conversations:
+Once integrated, you can use the Strands knowledge base tool in your Q CLI conversations:

 ```
-User: Can you query the knowledge base about Strands agent best practices?
+User: Can you query the Strands knowledge base about best practices?

-Q: I'll query the knowledge base for information about Strands agent best practices.
+Q: I'll query the Strands knowledge base for information about best practices.

-query_knowledge_base("Strands agent best practices and implementation patterns")
+query_strands_knowledge_base("best practices and implementation patterns")

-Based on the knowledge base, here are the key Strands agent best practices...
+Based on the Strands knowledge base, here are the key best practices...
 ```

 ## Troubleshooting